Streaming Video and Blackboard, Canvas and other LMS

-To have a link placed on your Blackboard course, go to the Course Reserves tab, click on "Add Reserve Item" and fill out the "Media" request - (x3251 for assistance).
+To have a link placed on your Blackboard or Canvas course, go to the Course Reserves tab, click on "Add Reserve Item" and fill out the "Media" request - (x3251 for assistance).

-Streaming Video Clips on Blackboard (and other LMS)
+Streaming Video Clips on Blackboard, Canvas and other LMS

-Media Services offers faculty the option of delivering video clips of Library material in Blackboard via streaming video.
-Clips can be digitized, placed onto a secure online server and linked to the professor's Blackboard course.
-Streaming video can be accessed by authorized Blackboard users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.
+Media Services offers faculty the option of delivering video clips of Library material in Learning Management Software via streaming video.
+Clips can be digitized, placed onto a secure online server and linked to the professor's LMS course.
+Streaming video can be accessed by authorized LMS users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.

 Media Services provides all streaming services under terms established by the Technology, Education and Copyright Harmonization Act (the TEACH Act).